DallanQ/brass_birmingham_1/Manual.md

 Note: You may remove any of your Industry tiles, but must stop as soon as you have acquired enough money to cover the shortfall.
 You may not sell Industry tiles for any reason other than paying for a shortfall.

-## End Of Canal & Rail Era Maintenance (Page 7)
+## End Of Canal & Rail Era Maintenance (page 7)

-### End of Canal & Rail Era (Page 7)
+### End of Canal & Rail Era (page 7)

 Each era ends following the round in which all players use the final cards in their Hands.
 When this occurs, perform the following steps:

 1. Score Canal/Rail Links
-For each of your Link tiles, score 1 VP for each (???) displayed in adjacent locations, by advancing your VP Marker along the Progress Track.
+For each of your Link tiles, score 1 VP for each symbol  (that looks like a black hexagon with white borders and a horizontal white line in it) displayed in adjacent locations, by advancing your VP Marker along the Progress Track.
 Remove Link tiles from the board as they are scored.

 2. Score Flipped Industry Tiles
 After all players have removed their Link tiles, score the VPs shown in the bottom left corner of your flipped Industry tiles (those with a black top half) on the board, by advancing your VP Marker along the Progress Track.
 Unflipped Industry tiles do not score.

 Note: If you score more than 100 VPs, record the additional points by starting another loop of the Progress Track.

-### End of Canal Era (Page 7)
+### End of Canal Era (page 7)

 Perform the following additional steps at the end of the Canal Era: